-Yes, the tube liner can easily be removed by pulling it past the O-ring, then with the aid of the SharkBite Disconnect Clip or Disconnect Tongs (both sold separately).
+Yes.
+The tube liner can easily be removed by pulling it past the o-ring, with the aid of the SharkBite Disconnect Clip or Disconnect Tongs (both sold separately).
 The tube support liner can drop out of the fittings as it can move freely past the grab ring.
 Needle nose pliers may be used to pull the tube support liner out.

 NOTE: The tube liner is necessary for use with PEX, HDPE or PE-RT Pipe.
 It is not required for copper or CPVC, however, it is not necessary to remove the tube liner from the fitting.

 What should I do if a SharkBite system is leaking upon installation?

 SharkBite fittings can leak due to one of these reasons:

 - The pipe was not properly deburred prior to installation.